ernw/nmap-parse-output/README.md

               host:port	commonName	X509v3 Subject Alternative Name

         tls-ports
               Extracts a list of all TLS ports in host:port format.
-Works only after a script scan.
+Works only reliable after a script scan.
 Can be used to do a testssl.sh scan.
               Example testssl.sh command (generates a text and HTML report for each host): for f in `cat ~/ssl-hosts.txt`; do ./testssl.sh --logfile ~/testssl.sh-results/$f.log --htmlfile ~/testssl.sh-results/$f.html $f; done